-Treasure Data provides a cloud-based analytics infrastructure accessible via SQL.
+Arm Treasure Data provides a cloud-based analytics infrastructure accessible via SQL.
 Interactive engines like Presto enable you to crunch billions of records easily.
-However, writing an SQL query is sometimes painful for data scientists, and you’ll still need to use external tools like Excel or Tableau to visualize the result.
+However, writing a SQL query is sometimes painful for data scientists, and you’ll still need to use external tools like Excel or Tableau to visualize the result.
 You can use Treasure Data with the Python-based data analysis tool called Pandas, and visualize the data interactively via Jupyter (iPython Notebook)

 - Basic knowledge of Python.